 Started by a husband-and-wife team who realized there was a huge gap in the market for specialty coffee in Miami, Panther Coffee is now a true staple of the city.

-While it's rare for a fully local business to rank this high amongst national brands, that only speaks to the quality and popularity of the company, which now has two coffee shops and several retail stores around the city.
+While it's rare for a fully local business to rank this high amongst national brands, that only speaks to the quality and popularity of the company, which now has two coffee shops and several retail stores.

 The coffee is delicious, as you would expect, and is often roasted using vintage Probat Perfekt roasters from the 1920s — that's definitely something you don't see every day!